truecharts/website/news/2023-12-20-persistence-changes.md

 - We strongly advise upgrading ClusterIssuer, cert-manager, and Traefik before anything else.

 **Helm**

+- General: Anything using a statefullset (that includes things using statefullsets as a dependency) will need you to manually remove the statefullset before update
 - Ingress: Most of the certManager settings have been moved to "integrations".
 - Ingress: All of the Traefik settings have been moved to "integrations".
 - Ingress: It's advisable to apply the new structure from common values.yaml prior to upgrade: https://github.com/truecharts/library-charts/blob/main/library/common/values.yaml